WDI-SEA/express-pokedex/readme.md

 #### Part 1: Setup Database

-Your first step will be to create a SQL database for your application as well as corresponding setup and seed files.
-Refer back to the notes as necessary.
+Your first step will be to create a SQL database for your application.
+We will be using Sequelize so please refer back to the notes as necessary.

 #### Part 2: Create a Pokemon Table'

 Create a `pokemon` table with one column `name`.

----

-##### If you are using `sequelize`

 Using the `sequelize` CLI, create your `pokemon` table.
 Then, run the migrations.